-1. Attached to this declaration is a true and correct copy of my curriculum vitae.

-2. I am a Professor Emeritus of Latin American History, Director Emeritus of the Center for Latin American Studies, and former Chair of Latin American Studies at San Diego State University in San Diego, California.
-I was at San Diego State for thirty-three years (1968-2001), and was Director of the Center for twenty-two years (1979-2001).
-For more than 30 years, I have devoted my academic studies, teaching, field work, and scholarly research to politics in Latin American countries, with a particular emphasis on South America and the Andean nations of that continent.
-As a part of my research I have traveled extensively in Mexico, Central America, and South America.

-3. I have also held several national-level posts including six (6) years on the institutional grant board of the National Security Education Program in the U.S. Department of Defense, seven (7) years on the Fellowship Board of the Inter-American Foundation, five (5) years as Executive Secretary of the Conference on Latin American History (CLAH) of the American Historical Association, and eight (8) years as the Executive Secretary-Treasurer of the Consortium of Latin American Studies Programs (CLASP).
-I am also a Past President of both the Pacific Coast Council on Latin American Studies (PCCLAS) and the Rocky Mountain Council on Latin American Studies (RMCLAS).

-4. Although my BA, MA and Ph.D. degrees are in history, I have vast experience with and expertise in multi-disciplinary and inter-disciplinary studies of Latin America.
-As noted above, I was Director of the Center for Latin American Studies at SDSU for 22 years and as such had to learn our faculty's disciplines well enough to be able to make recommendations to the Dean and the

-Provost on tenure and promotion.
+- 1. Attached to this Declaration as Exhibit A is a true and correct copy of my curriculum vitae. - 2.
+I am a Professor Emeritus of Latin American History, Director Emeritus of the Center for Latin American Studies, and former Chair of Latin American Studies at San Diego State University in San Diego, California.
+I was at San Diego State (SDSU) for 33 years (1968-2001), and was Director of the Center for 22 years (1979-2001).
+For more than 30 years, I have devoted my academic studies, teaching, field work, and scholarly research to politics in Latin American countries, with a particular emphasis on Central and South America and Mexico. - 3.
+I have also held several national-level posts including six (6) years on the Institutional Grant Board of the National Security Education Program in the U.S. Department of Defense, seven (7) years on the Fellowship Board of the Inter-American Foundation, five (5) years as Executive Secretary of the Conference on Latin American History (CLAH) of the American Historical Association, and eight (8) years as the Executive Secretary-Treasurer of the Consortium of Latin American Studies Programs (CLASP).
+I am also a Past President of both the Pacific Coast Council on Latin American Studies (PCCLAS) and the Rocky Mountain Council on Latin American Studies (RMCLAS). - 4.
+Although my BA, MA and Ph.D. degrees are in history, I have vast experience with and expertise in multi-disciplinary and inter-disciplinary studies of Latin America.
+As noted above, I was Director of the Center for Latin American Studies at SDSU for 22 years and as such had to learn our faculty's disciplines well enough to be able to make recommendations to the Dean and the Provost on tenure and promotion.
 Also, I developed an entirely new, multi-disciplinary, inter-disciplinary curriculum.